eLzjie/CountMe_1Y2S/README.md

 Features:

-Difficulty Selection
+Difficulty Selection:

 Players can choose different levels to adjust the gaming experience to their skill level, ensuring an enjoyable experience for both beginners and advanced players.

-How to Play
+How to Play:

 A comprehensive tutorial guides players through the game mechanics and counting principles to ensure a smooth start for new players.

-Lives
+Lives:

 layers have a limited number of lives to complete puzzles, adding a strategic element to gameplay and avoiding overs.

-Scoring System
+Scoring System:

 Tracks players' performance and points in solving puzzles and provides a sense of achievement and motivation for improvement.

-Answer Feedback
+Answer Feedback:

 Instant feedback is provided to players after each answer, indicating whether their response is correct or wrong, helping them learn from their mistakes and refine their logical thinking skills.

-Sound Effects
+Sound Effects:

 Add simple sound effects to enhance the gaming experience, such as cheerful tones for correct answers and alert sounds for incorrect ones.

-Hint System
+Hint System:

 Provides players with helpful clues or guidance when they get stuck on difficult puzzles, ensuring that players can progress through the game without becoming frustrated.